unihoc14/MLOPS_project_2/README.md

 ## Project Summary

 This project demonstrates how to containerize a machine learning application by creating a Docker image that runs a training script with optimized hyperparameters.
-The project includes Python scripts for data processing, model training, and Docker configuration to ensure a reproducible environment.
+The project includes a Python script for data processing, model training, and a Docker configuration to ensure a reproducible environment.

 ## Repository Structure

+my_ml_project/
-my_ml_project/ ├── .dockerignore # Specifies files and directories to be ignored by Docker ├── Dockerfile # Dockerfile to build the training image ├── README.md # Project documentation ├── main.py # Main script to run the training with specified hyperparameters ├── requirements.txt # Python dependencies for the project
+├── .dockerignore # Specifies files and directories to be ignored by Docker ├── Dockerfile # Dockerfile to build the training image ├── README.md # Project documentation
+├── main.py # Main script to run the training with specified hyperparameters ├── requirements.txt # Python dependencies for the project

 ## Getting Started